apollographql/specs/core/v1.0/core-v1.0.md

 ## URL representation

 Since [link urls](#Url) explicitly cannot have fragments, we can represent global graph references as a URL with a fragment.
-For example, a reference to this document's {@link} directive can be rendered as `https://specs.apollo.dev/link/v1.0#@link`.
-A reference to this document's {Import} scalar can be rendered as `https://specs.apollo.dev/link/v1.0#Import`.
+For example, a reference to {@link} from the schema `https://specs.apollo.dev/link/v1.0` can be rendered as `https://specs.apollo.dev/link/v1.0#@link`.
+A reference to the same spec's {Import} scalar can be rendered as `https://specs.apollo.dev/link/v1.0#Import`.

 This is particularly convenient for providing links to documentation.
 We'll use this form in examples throughout this document.